-The information about local transportation systems and other transportation alternatives is provided by the persons welcoming guests (front desk/ticket office staff) and/or through information material available in the public areas.
+The information about local transportation systems and other transportation alternatives is provided by the persons welcoming guests, front desk staff, the concierge and/or through information material available in the public areas or meeting rooms.

 As part of joining the Green Key programme, the establishment must in all material and communication provide accurate, clear and easily understandable information regarding the establishment and its products and services, including sustainability claims, and must not promise more than can be or is implemented by the establishment.